Gratitude (Brandon Lake song): Critical reception

 Joshua Andre of 365 Days of Inspiring Media opined that "Gratitude" was "an album highlight, as we hear Brandon’s earnest emotion and raw honesty here, in pure unbridled praise and worship to God, on a song that would fit right at home on a Singalong album from Phil Wickham."
 JubileeCast's Timothy Yap wrote in his review: "Overwhelmed by the grace of God, this song finds Lake so enthralled in the beauty of Christ that his only response is simply to sing hallelujah to Jesus."
 Rob Allwright, reviewing for One Man In The Middle, said the contemplative sound was executed brilliantly on "Gratitude" explaining that "maybe it's more because of the subject matter which feels more heartfelt and genuine.
 There's a bit of a raw passion that comes out as the bridge echoes through with some great vocal work."
 Katie Clinebell of Air1 described the song as "Brandon Lake’s humble offering of thanksgiving to an infinite God.
 This gentle ballad explores the tension between Lake’s overwhelming gratitude towards God and the corresponding awareness of the limitations of his own finite humanity."

+Awards and nominations

 Commercial performance

 "Gratitude" made its debut at number 45 on Billboard's Hot Christian Songs chart dated February 6, 2021.
 The song reached number one on the Hot Christian Songs chart dated February 4, 2023, with significant gains in airplay, digital downloads and streaming.
 "Gratitude" is Lake's second Hot Christian Songs chart-topping single since his feature on Elevation Worship's "Graves into Gardens" reached the summit in February 2021, while also marking his first number one single as a lead artist.

 "Gratitude" debuted at number 37 on the US Christian Airplay chart dated July 30, 2022.